4Z1KD/HolyLogger/README.md

 ![Alt text](https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/Matrix.PNG?raw=true "matrix")
 </a>

-<h2>HolyLogger Tools</h2>
+*HolyLogger Tools*<br/>
 <h3>Clear Log</h3>
 Delete the entire log.
 Use it when you want to start a fresh log.
-HolyLogger will create a backup ADIF file if you ever want to restore your QSOs.</br>
+HolyLogger will create a backup ADIF file if you ever want to restore your QSOs.<br/>

-<h3>Manual Mode</h3>
+*Manual Mode*<br/>
-Normally, HolyLogger will insert the current date and time to a new QSO but if for some reason you want to insert a bunch of QSO out of sync, it is usefull to ask the application not to update the date and time fields, and let you do that manually.</br>
+Normally, HolyLogger will insert the current date and time to a new QSO but if for some reason you want to insert a bunch of QSO out of sync, it is usefull to ask the application not to update the date and time fields, and let you do that manually.<br/>

 <a href="https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/Tools.PNG" target="_blank">
 ![Alt text](https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/Tools.PNG?raw=true "Tools")